kittrgg/kittr/apps/docs/docs/intro.md

 `yarn dx:db-view`: Open up an in-browser database viewer.

-`yarn db-snapshot`: Creates a snapshot of the current database and saves it in your local file system.
+`yarn dx:db-snapshot`: Creates a snapshot of the current database and saves it in your local file system.

 `yarn dx:seed-snapshot`: Uses the snapshot from `yarn db-snapshot` to overwrite your current database.